 Domont (Val-d'Oise)

-His hands gripping his wheelchair, Charles Brunier does not really understand why he was dressed up to come out of his room yesterday morning, at the nursing home Orpa-Val-de-France in Domont (Val-d'Oise).
+His hands gripping his wheelchair, Charles Brunier does not really understand why he is dressed up to come out of his room, yesterday morning, at the nursing home Orpa-Val-de-France in Domont (Val-d'Oise).
 This ex-con has been in peaceful retirement here for the past 12 years.
 Solitary, the old man of 104 has no more family and never receives any visitors.
 He affirms that he is the man who inspired Henri Charrière, author of the celebrated Papillon, who, he says, stole his identity.
 Yesterday, Léon Bertrand, the Minister of Tourism, came to see him.
-The minister wanted to evoke the memory of his grandfather, Bertrand Lucien, who was a convict in the prison of Cayenne in French Guyana.
+The minister wanted to bring up the memory of his grandfather, Bertrand Lucien, who was a convict in the prison of Cayenne in French Guyana.
 "Perhaps he knew him," says Léon Bertrand.

 A tattoo on his shoulder